Selecting Tennis Rackets

 Frame stiffness refers to the amount a frame deflects when striking a ball.
 Generally speaking the stiffer the frame the more power a racket is able to generate.
 Like the head size and weight/balance, however, with greater power comes less control.

 Beginning players, however, can benefit from stiffer frames since they have not yet fully developed their groundstrokes.
-While advanced players may find a stiff racket results in their shots carrying long, a beginner might find a stiff frame offers greater control.
+While advanced players may find a stiff racket results in their shots carrying long, a beginner might find a stiff frame offers more power and greater control.

 Players with shoulder or arm problems tend to benefit from a more flexible frame.
 This is because a more flexible frame will tend to absorb more shock during ball contact sending less vibration to a player’s arm.
 A flexible frame will have a stiffness rating of 65 or below.